daniellecox/style-guide-guide/ide/01visual-style.md

 title: IDE Style Guidelines
 group: ide
 permalink: /ide/visual-style.html
-description: Visual style guidelines for IDE plugins
+description: Visual style guidelines for IDE plug-ins
 ---

-##Adhere to the IDE Core Concepts
+## Adhere to the IDE Core Concepts
 When creating your plug-in, re-use the IDE core visual concepts to maintain consistent representation and meaning across plug-in functionality.

-## Intel and OneAPI Branding in the IDE plugins
+## Intel and OneAPI Branding in plug-ins
-Users will use your components alongside others as an itegraged experience so avoid branding, logos and graphics in your plugin except where identified.
+Users will use your components alongside others as an itegraged experience so avoid branding, logos and graphics in the plug-in except where identified.
 For questions about Intel tool names or when to use the registered trademark, refer to the general branding guidelines.

 ## OneAPI Logo
 Use the OneAPI logo to represent??  (for samples, should we use the OneAPI logo or C++ logo or??)